What to do in Summer in Iceland

 Heat Things Up

 At least one day of your trip to Iceland should be spent relaxing in one of the country’s iconic hot springs.
 Iceland boasts some of the world’s most beautiful geothermal locations.
 These consist of lakes, rivers, and pools – which tourists can visit daily.
 Spend a day immersing yourself in the great outdoors surrounded by mountains in a hot spring river.
-Or plunge into a steaming lake then enjoy spa treatments at one of Iceland’s premier spa destinations, which we delve into in-depth in this guide.
-Our favorite is the Blue Lagoon, which you can visit on a variety of tours we offer.
+Or plunge into a steaming lake then enjoy spa treatments at one of Iceland’s premier spa destinations, which we delve into in-depth in our Iceland Spa and Wellness guide.
+Our favorite is the Blue Lagoon, which included in a variety of our Iceland tour packages.

 Step into the Screen